Break the Ice with Treats

 Using treats can help break the ice between a fearful dog and scary experiences like meeting new people and or guests to the home.

 Nash is a sweet Catahoula leopard dog mix, who is playful with people he knows but shy and fearful around strangers.
-His phobia were causing trouble when visitors came over, as he would bark at the door bell and was so anxious with guests, that he would continually pace around the apartment and even hide in a quiet place until they left.
+His fears were causing trouble when visitors came over, as he would bark at the door bell.
+He was so anxious with guests, that he would continually pace around the apartment and even hide in a quiet place until they left.

-Breaking the ice with treats is a fun way to use delicious treats to help your dog learn visitors in the house are not a threat.
-Visitors are “armed” with normal treats, or something more motivating and special, like cheese or plain cooked chicken (high-value treats) the game helps associate the presence of visitors to mean fun treat games!
+Breaking the ice with treats is a fun way to use delicious treats to help learn visitors in the house are not a threat.
+Visitors should come ready to give Nash treats or a high value toy.
+This game helps associate the presence of visitors with something positive!

 Get visitors to toss a small treat in the direction of the dog.

 Next throw a second treat several feet away from the dog, closer to the visitor.
 The idea is your dog will take the first treat and start to come closer to the visitor to get the second treat.

 Let the dog approach and eat both treats.
 Next, toss a third treat over the dogs head, which will cause him to retrace his steps, and walk away for the other treat.
 By make the distance greater between your dog and the visitor you can now repeat the entire process again.

 Toss one treat about 10 feet away, another about 5 feet away.
 This reinforces the idea to the dog that coming close to the visitor is positive!
 Treat, Treat, Retreat.